A Chronology of Rites of Passage Work in Toronto, 1993 – Present

 First trip to Ghana with Nene Kafele

-Second Yensomu trip to Ghana with Nene Kafele and Yensomu makes a 5 year strategic plan.
+Second Yensomu trip to Ghana with Nene Kafele and Yensomu develops a five year strategic plan.

 Nene departs Yensomu.
-May 3rd Yensomu trip to Ghana, led by Lindis and Maxine Aku.
+Yensomu trip on May 3rd to Ghana, led by Lindis Collins-Bacchus and Maxine Aku.

 Foundational weekend at Umoja Sunrise in May, led by Elder Paul Hill and the group from Cleveland, Ohio as well as ROP conference at U of T ( hosted and sponsored by WoodGreen community services).